joemoose/psiops/docs/combat.md

 Damage to the swarm’s HP reduces the swarm’s size and stats—each HP of damage reduces the swarm’s number by 1.

 For example, you’re up against a swarm of 14 opponents.
-With its stats of 14 HP, 3 ARMOR, and +2 DAMAGE, this swarm can launch attacks on up to 4 targets.
-However, after the swarm sustains 5 HP of damage, its size and stats are reduced.
+With 14 HP, 3 ARMOR, and +2 DAMAGE, this swarm can launch attacks on up to 4 targets.
+However, its size and stats are reduced after the swarm sustains 5 HP of damage.
 The new stats for the swarm would be 9 HP, 2 ARMOR, and +1 DAMAGE, and it can now attack up to 3 targets.